-The way mediators think and how they behave in each moment of a mediation are interconnected at many levels.
-This connection is the core of mediators thinking and practice.
+The focus is not on the parties in dispute but solely on us as mediators.
+How we think and how we behave in each moment are interconnected at many levels.
+This is at the core of our thinking and practice.